High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Results and discussion

-\subsection{\texorpdfstring {TOI-4507\,b \& TOI-3457\,b — giants of the savanna} {\detokenize{TOI-4507 b & TOI-3457 b - giants of the savanna}}}
+\subsection{\texorpdfstring {TOI-4507\,b \& TOI-3457\,b - giants of the savanna} {\detokenize{TOI-4507 b & TOI-3457 b - giants of the savanna}}}

 Among the studied systems, TOI-4507\,b and TOI-3457\,b stand out as giant-sized, long-period planets whose moderate irradiation and wide separations set them apart from the more common short-period giants.
 TESS photometry first revealed both signals, and our extensive ground-based follow-up validates them by combining high-precision, multi-colour ASTEP and TFOP-network photometry, FEROS and HARPS radial velocity measurements, and statistical validation.

-For TOI-4507\,b, the joint modeling of TESS and ASTEP photometry with out-of-transit FEROS and HARPS radial velocities yields a warm Saturn with radius {\bRcompanionRearthA}\,$R_\oplus$.
+For TOI-4507\,b, the joint modelling of TESS and ASTEP photometry with out-of-transit FEROS and HARPS radial velocities (Fig.~\ref{fig:toi4507_phot} and \ref{fig:toi4507_rv}) yields a warm Saturn with radius {\bRcompanionRearthA}\,$R_\oplus$.
 Its orbital period of 104.61\,d (semi-major axis of 0.45\,AU), and equilibrium temperature of $<$615\,K place it well beyond the reach of strong tidal forces \citep{Jackson2008} and intense stellar heating \citep{Demory_2011}.
 Our final reported values adopt a circular orbital model with a linear trend in the RV data.
 When comparing circular and eccentric models, the Bayesian evidence ($\Delta Z < 0$) still supports the simpler circular solution, although it is worth noting the more complex model would have yielded a high eccentricity inconsistent with zero.
 We also tested more complex models for the evident long-term RV trend, yet the Bayesian evidence ($\Delta Z < 3$) still favors a simple linear slope given the current data.
+A Generalized Lomb-Scargle (GLS) analysis of the RV data did not reveal significant periodicities at the orbital period of the planet, consistent with the sparse sampling and expected RV semi-amplitude.
 It remains to be seen whether stellar activity or a long-period companion may be contributing.
-We refer the reader to Espinoza-Retamal (in prep.) for a deep dive into this target, in which additional Rossiter-McLaughlin effect measurements can provide further insights on the system's eccentricity, obliquity, and thus evolutionary story.
+We refer the reader to \citet{Espinoza-Retamal_2026} for a detailed analysis of this target, in which additional Rossiter-McLaughlin effect measurements can provide further insights on the system's eccentricity, obliquity, and thus evolutionary story.